-We are proposing upgraded facilities along Beechdale Road, Hollington Road and Wigman Road to create a safer environment for people walking and cycling.
+We are upgrading facilities along Beechdale Road, Hollington Road and Wigman Road to create a safer environment for people walking and cycling.

 The Covid-19 pandemic has seen more people becoming active.
 Cycling has fantastic benefits for physical and mental wellbeing, and by replacing those shorter car journeys, we can all help to reduce harmful emissions and help the city achieve its target of being carbon neutral by 2028.

-Using the latest design standards, the proposals will include replacing the existing cycle lanes as well as improvements to junctions and pedestrian crossing facilities.
-These improvements would create better connections to the wider cycle network, and provide a safer highway for local residents, businesses and schools.
+Using the latest design standards, the proposals include replacing the existing cycle lanes as well as improvements to junctions and pedestrian crossing facilities.
+These improvements will create better connections to the wider cycle network, and provide a safer highway for local residents, businesses and schools.

 - Segregated two-way cycle lane on Southern side of Wigman Road to Glaisdale Drive Roundabout